Neurosciences Postdoctoral Scholar Awards

 Our postdoctoral scholars program provides research support and a community of mentors and peers to extraordinary Stanford postdocs advancing our understanding of the mind and brain in health and disease.

 The Wu Tsai Neurosciences Institute's Postdoctoral Scholar Awards support innovative, collaborative and creative postdoctoral researchers from across Stanford who are pursuing novel, multi-disciplinary approaches to understanding the workings of the mind and brain.
 In addition to receiving research funding, scholars meet regularly for workshops, journal clubs and other activities that allow them to learn from one another’s varied research and personal backgrounds and establish community and collaborations.
-These Interdisciplinary Postdocs and Brain Resilience Scholars will advance our knowledge of brain health and aging.
+These Interdisciplinary and Brain Resilience Scholars will advance our knowledge of brain health and aging.

 Program Tracks